Updated: May 2

 2. Time of Day to Shoot

 Lighting is key to creating beautiful images and using the natural light of the sun will produce the best lighting setting but that doesn't mean any time of the day will give you the same results.
 Your photographer will know what time of day will be best to take those gorgeous outdoor shots that won't leave harsh shadows on your face or when to sneak outside to take some night inspired shots.
-I often tell my couples to carve out a little patch of time on their timeline just before sunset so you can grab some beautiful golden hour shots!
+I often tell my couples to carve out a little patch of time on their timeline just before sunset so you can grab some beautiful golden hour shots (see the linked video below)!

 Trust your photographer to know what pose is the most flattering for you.
 They can see how the light is illuminating you and what is in the background.
 While some photographers will take into consideration your picture ideas, you shouldn't be offended if they shoot down your ideas.
 Most times you'll be working with limited time and light and you don't want to waste much of either on your big day.